List of the Best Restaurants in Sydney NSW

 Aside from the mains, the menu offers some snacks.
 One of the more unusual options is the potato and molasses bread with herring and potato dish.
 Another favourite is the turmeric-battered cuttlefish stir-fried with banana chillies, red onion and shallots.

-READ Best Asian Restaurants in Sydney
+READ Best Greek Restaurants in Sydney

 Saint Peter